Thursday, November 21, 2024

 Halloween Traditions

-The common denominator that stands at the core of the Wiccan tradition of Halloween is an honoring and recognition of those that have passed before us.
-The carved pumpkins (originally gourds, as pumpkins are native to the New World) and the lights therein were used to either ward off evil spirits, or to guide spirits back to the spirit world so they didn’t get lost or stuck in this world.
+The common denominator that stands at the core of the Wiccan tradition of Halloween is the honoring and recognition of those who have passed before us.
+The carved pumpkins (originally gourds, as pumpkins are native to the New World) and the lights therein were used to either ward off evil spirits or to guide spirits back to the spirit world so they didn’t get lost or stuck in this world.

 advertisement